Kedhareswer/NaaPeru/design_system/DESIGN_SYSTEM.md

 5. **Consistency over cleverness**
    New layouts should reuse existing patterns (hero, card, case-study layout) instead of inventing one-offs.

+6. **Experiments first as an index, then as stories**
+   The Experimentos page is a calm index: left-side list, right-side grid of tiles.
+Use it to browse; use Fun or case-study layouts to go deep.

 If you stick to these constraints, anything you add will feel like it’s from the same universe as the current site.